WHAT I'M UP TO NOW

 I wanted time for myself—free from responsibilities—to explore my own mind, travel the world, reflect on the last 37 years, and figure out what I want to do with the rest of my life.
 My friends say that when you don’t have a plan for returning, it’s not a sabbatical; it’s early retirement.
 Call it what you want—I’m taking a break from formal work, and my days are now filled with:

-Travel.
-Since starting my sabbatical, I’ve been to South Africa, Scotland, India (for a 10-day silent meditation retreat), Morocco, and Southeast Asia (Philippines, Indonesia, Thailand).
-I’ve explored Europe extensively (Netherlands, France, Austria, Switzerland, Croatia, Norway, Sweden, Finland, Denmark) and traveled throughout Spain.
+• Travel.
+Since starting my sabbatical, I’ve been to South Africa, Scotland, India (for a 10-day silent meditation retreat), Morocco, Southeast Asia (Philippines, Indonesia, Thailand), Peru, Brazil, England, Malta, Australia and New Zealand.
+I’ve also explored Europe extensively (Netherlands, France, Austria, Switzerland, Croatia, Norway, Sweden, Finland, Denmark) and traveled throughout Spain.
 While I love the idea of being a nomad, I’ve realized I still want a home base—and for now, that’s Barcelona.

 For someone who’s spent their life working and hustling, stepping back and not feeling guilty about “not being productive” has been a challenge.
 But these things are keeping me busy—really busy—and all of them are helping me figure out who I am and what I want to do next.